-To date, Vilavi offers 41 housing units with complementary community support services in social housing and an additional 25 units will be available by the summer of 2020.
+To date, Vilavi offers 100 housing units with complementary community support services in social housing.

 To carry out these projects, Vilavi calls on the following partners: Atelier Habitation Montréal (Technical Resources Group, non-profit organization, in charge of design), Société Habitation du Québec (Public body in charge of bank guarantees and subsidies), Le Integrated University Center for Health and Social Services of the South-Center of Île-de-Montréal (Community Support Funding), Caisse d’économie solidaire and National Bank (private funding partners), Montreal Municipal Office of Housing (Public body, operating partner).
 The natural partnership with the network of community organizations allows recruitment activities to be carried out.